-Peer Advisors provide feedback on final drafts of Statements of Purpose and UCLA Diversity Fellowship Statements, share advice on the application process, and answer general questions about Luskin and the public policy field.
-We gladly provide our services to ALL who are interested and highly encourage individuals from underrepresented backgrounds (students of color, LGBTQ-identifying, low-income, differently-abled, etc.) to reach out to our team.
+Peer Advisors share advice on the application process, provide feedback on Statement of Purpose and UCLA Diversity Fellowship essays, and answer general questions about Luskin and the public policy field.
+We gladly provide our services to ALL who are interested and highly encourage individuals from underrepresented backgrounds (students of color, LGBTQ-identifying, low-income, different abilities, etc.) to reach out to our team.

 Disclaimer: Please be advised that the PPDE Peer Advising Program does not, in any way, guarantee admission to the UCLA Luskin MPP program.
-Current Luskin MPP students provide advice and feedback on the Statement of Purpose (SOP) essays and answer general questions about Luskin to the best of their knowledge.
+Current Luskin MPP students provide advice and feedback on the admission essays and answer general questions about Luskin to the best of their knowledge.
 We are not trained by, nor do we represent, in any way, the admissions committee or the Luskin MPP Administration.
-Comments and advice are purely to help prospective applicants better communicate their skills and strengths in the SOP essay and to make a more informed decision about the public policy graduate program.
+Comments and advice are purely to help prospective applicants better communicate their skills and strengths in the admission essays and to make a more informed decision about the public policy graduate program.

 Program Structure and Process

-For prospective applicants to access and utilize PPDE services, they will follow the instructions below.
+For prospective applicants who want to participate, please follow the instructions below.

-- Send Statement of Purpose (SOP) and UCLA Fellowship essays (if applying) to firstname.lastname@example.org as a Word document.
+- If you would like assistance with your admission essays, send Statement of Purpose (SOP) and UCLA Fellowship essays (if applying) to firstname.lastname@example.org as a Word document.
+If you have not started the essays, please attached a document with brainstormed ideas (i.e. outline).
 Please save the documents in the following format: “FullName_SOP.doc” and “FullName_UCLAFellowship.doc”

 - Examples: “JoeBruin_SOP.doc” and “JoeBruin_UCLAFellowship.doc”